AhsokaTa/Prueba-tecnica-Equilibrha/readme.md

-# Prueba Técnica Equilibrha
+# Equilibrha Technical Test

-Este programa procesa un archivo CSV que contiene datos de empleados.
-Una vez cargados los datos en memoria realiza operaciones sobre ellos.
+This program processes a CSV file containing employee data.
+Once the data is loaded into memory, it performs various operations on it.

-## Funcionalidades
+## Features

-1. **Conteo de Género:**
+1. **Gender Count:**
-   El programa cuenta la cantidad de hombres y mujeres entre los empleados totales.
+   The program counts the number of men and women among the total employees.

-2. **Suma de Salarios (Empresa 1, Centro de Trabajo CT2):**
+2. **Sum of Salaries (Company 1, Work Center CT2):**
-   Calcula la suma del salario bruto anual de los empleados de la empresa 1 (Equilibra IT) y el centro de trabajo CT2 (Alovera).
+   It calculates the sum of the gross annual salary of employees from company 1 (Equilibra IT) and work center CT2 (Alovera).

-3. **Listado de Empleados Relevantes (Empresa 2, Salario > 28000):**
+3. **List of Relevant Employees (Company 2, Salary > 28000):**
-   Imprime un listado de empleados que cobren más de 28000 euros y pertenezcan a la empresa 2 (Equilibra RRHH).
-Muestra su ID, nombre, apellidos, salario y empresa.
+   It prints a list of employees who earn more than 28000 euros and belong to company 2 (Equilibra RRHH).
+It displays their ID, name, last name, salary, and company.

-## Instalación de Dependencias
+## Dependency Installation

 ### Windows

-1. Crea un entorno de Python:
+1. Create a Python environment:
     ```
     python -m venv environment
     ```

-2. Activa el entorno:
+2. Activate the environment:
     ```
     environment\Scripts\activate
     ```

-3. Instala los requisitos:
+3. Install the requirements:
     ```
     pip install -r requirements.txt
     ```

 ### macOS y Linux

-1. Crea un entorno de Python:
+1. Create a Python environment:
     ```
     python -m venv environment
     ```

-2. Activa el entorno:
+2. Activate the environment:
     ```
     source entorno/bin/activate
     ```

-3. Instala los requisitos:
+3. Install the requirements:
     ```
     pip install -r requirements.txt
     ```